Financial-Times/ft-origami/docs/developer-guide/quick-start-guide.md

 1. Add the names of other components to you want to the build service requests
 1. Add the HTML and classes

 Some components, like `o-header` have much more complicated HTML than `o-buttons`.
-Where this is the case, you should copy and the HTML for those elements from the [Origami Registry](http://registry.origami.ft.com/components/).
+Where this is the case, you should copy and paste the HTML for those elements from the [Origami Registry](http://registry.origami.ft.com/components/).

 ## Find out more